 presentation about the long standing conjectures solved that day.

 The first day of lectures will be held at the Rényi Institute in Budapest.
-Later that afternoon we travel to Erdőtarcsa.
-The rest of the workshop will be held at Castle Hotel of the Hungarian Academy of Sciences in Erdőtarcsa.
+Later that afternoon we travel to Eger.
+The rest of the workshop will be held at the Institute of Mathematics and Informatics of the Esterházy Károly College in Eger.

 To get to Rényi Institute follow the instructions of its webpage.

 Attendance of the first day lectures is free.
-If you come to Erdőtarcsa, accommodation (3 nights) and food (Monday dinner through Thursday lunch) and travel costs will be approximately 50000 HUF/person.
+If you come to Eger, accommodation (3 nights) and food (Monday dinner through Thursday lunch) and travel costs will be approximately 45000 HUF/person.

-Due to the limited capacity of the guest house in Erdőtarcsa we cannot accept applications anymore.
+Due to the limited capacity of the guest house in Eger we can accept at most 30 applications.
 To apply send an email to emlektab at renyi dot hu.

 Younjin Kim, Korea Advanced Institute of Science and Technology